stechstudio/laravel-zipstream/README.md

 ## Zip size prediction

-By default this package attempts to predict the final zip size and sends a `Content-Length` header up front.
+By default, this package attempts to predict the final zip size and sends a `Content-Length` header up front.
 This means users will see accurate progress on their download, even though the zip is being streamed out as it is created!

 This only works if files are not compressed.